The Good-Girl-Bad-Girl Diet Dilemma

 So I went to see my lecturer.
 Being cool and smart, she suggested I undertake a different assignment – to make sense of my data using other psychological theory and research.

-Writing that paper blew my chocolate-obsessed mind.
+Writing that make-up paper blew my chocolate-obsessed mind.

 For example, one study showed that when people were asked to not think about chocolate, they ate more chocolate.
 (They didn’t know their chocolate intake was being measured.)
 Why?

-For a start, not thinking about something is hard.
+First, not thinking about something is hard.
 Don’t think about Borat in a mankini.
 See?

-Plus, like a pool noodle held underwater, suppressed thoughts are poised to resurface with a vengeance as soon as you stop trying to hold them down.
+Third, like a pool noodle held underwater, suppressed thoughts are poised to resurface with a vengeance as soon as you stop trying to hold them down.

 It all adds up to a potent psychological cocktail of self-sabotage.